ayau3/Final-Project/README.md

 # Starry Night Interactive Painting
-We propose making an interactive version of Van Gogh's starry night, which invites the user to blow on the painting, triggering LEDs behind the painting to blink in different patterns.
+We propose making an interactive version of Van Gogh's Starry Night, which invites the user to blow on the painting, triggering LEDs behind the painting to blink in different patterns, resembling the movement of stars and wind.
+The bottom right of the painting includes a town with houses that will also have LEDs that turn on and off to mimic people moving about the town.

 ## Summary
 Here, write a few paragraphs (half a page?) or so describing the goals of your project.